 Using these simple ingredients, you can increase productivity by understanding the task/tasks that you are solving (or making easier).
 Moreover, you can then reaffirm the approach you are taking by following up with the end-user.

 Unfortunately, in a large media organization there is still a focus on what is visually stunning and eye catching.
 This dependence on emotional design can create some stunning solutions.
 However, without the task analysis and user feedback the solution is created to meet the needs of the designer and their leadership.
-As Norman said,
+As Norman said, "An object that is beautiful to the core is no better than one that is only pretty if they both lack usability."[1]

 1. http://www.jnd.org/dn.mss/emotion_design.html